Dr. Pillarisetty is a surgical oncologist who cares for patients with pancreas cancer and other gastrointestinal malignancies.

 "It’s ironic in a way that I’m doing research now, too,” Dr. Pillarisetty says.
 “I’m doing everything I wanted to and didn’t think I wanted to do."

 His research involves studying the body’s immune response to pancreas cancer.
-He hopes to set up an immune therapy program at the SCCA in the future.

 “There is a faulty immune response to pancreas cancer,” he says.
 “The immune system’s primary responsibility is to decide whether to attack or accept a potential target.
 Much of the early work in immunology was done in the context of organ transplantation, for which acceptance is the ultimate goal.
 In contrast, for an immune response to cancer, we want the immune system to recognize the cancer as abnormal and kill it.
 Recent data show that pancreas cancer may be evading the immune response and actually might be getting assistance from the immune system.”